stevesaliman/gradle-properties-plugin/README.md

 ```

 When the properties plugin is applied, three things happen.
 First, the plugin
-processes the various property files as described above.
+processes the various property files and property location as described above.

 Next, the plugin creates a project property named "filterTokens".
 The filter
 tokens is a map of name-value pairs that can be used when doing a filtered file